timonelmer/website/content/authors/admin/_index.md

 - Social Interaction Dynamics
 - Psychological Well-Being
 # - Longitudinal Social Network Analysis
-- Intensive Longitudinal Data Modeling
+- Measurement and Modeling of Intensive Longitudinal Data

 # Education to show in About widget
 education: